jeffhappens/colorpalette/readme.md

 Generates random color palettes using the Colour Lovers API.

+### TODO:

-Upcoming: Add ability to lock a color and generate new palettes that include the locked color.
+1. Add ability to lock a color and generate new palettes that include the locked color.

 Clone this repo and run "composer install" to get it up and running.